 We got back to Danba around 1:30 PM then went to see what I thought the famous Suopo Watchtowers.
 Didn’t cross a dangerous bridge because it was unlikely that we could climb those watchtowers.
 We talked to a young Austrian couple on the way back to the hotel.

-On the road to the center in the evening, a Chinese guy came talking to me in English.
+On the road to the downtown in the evening, a Chinese guy came talking to me in English.
 He said he was traveling from Hunan and was studying architecture.
 A nice guy indeed.
 He also showed me where to buy a mosquito racket.
 Actually, I didn’t intend to buy any.
-Just wanted to make Alex see it.
+Just wanted to show Alex how it looked like.

 I missed the fireworks due to my shower.
 Then Alex told me it might be fireworks from a wedding or so.